 On the OUSD Board of Education, Shanthi serves as Board Vice President and serves on the Facilities, Budget & Finance and Charter Matters Committees, and serves on the Legislative Task Force and is the Board Liasion to the Audit Committee.

 Prior to being elected to the School Board, she served as Vice Chair of the Oakland Library Advisory Commission (LAC), and helped to lead the victorious Yes on Measure D campaign, bringing $20 million/year in new funding for Oakland libraries in 2018.
 Previously she also served as Vice President of the Board of La Raza Centro Legal.
 Shanthi was also the longtime Organizer of the East Bay Spanish Language Meetup.

 Shanthi is currently a freelance Leadership Coach and works for the League of Conservation Voters, developing their candidate recruitment and training work.

 Shanthi studied Political Science and History in college at Cal State East Bay, where she worked for The Pioneer student newspaper, covering local politics in Southern Alameda County and also briefly served as Editor in Chief.
+She is very proud to be an alum of Cal State East Bay.
 She also has an MA in Political Science from San Francisco State University, and studied International Relations and Political Economy in a PhD program at the University of Maryland.